Mehmetyaz/binary_tree/README.md

 Self-Balancing Binary Search Tree for Dart.
 BST is implemented as Iterable.
-There are many operations such as greaterThen, lessThenOrEqual (create sublist), max , min etc.
+There are many operations such as greaterThan, lessThanOrEqual (create sublist), max , min etc.

 ## Features